As you know the CBD industry is one of most rapidly growing in the US, showing an increase in sales of 557% over the last three years.

 - Always consider quality over affordability (though at urbul we offer both).
 Considering how popular CBD has become, some companies could take advantage of the unregulated market and sneak in low-quality products at an affordable price.
 Always buy CBD oil from companies that fully display the extraction method used, CBD/THC content, and where the hemp is sourced from.

-CBD has become a revolutionary product, and if manufactured and extracted in the correct manner, can offer numerous benefits when it comes to conditions like anxiety, PTSD, glaucoma, sleep disorders, depression, intractable epilepsy, and many more.
+CBD has become a revolutionary product, and if manufactured and extracted in the correct manner, can offer numerous benefits when it comes to conditions like anxiety, PTSD, glaucoma, sleep disorders, depression, migraines, intractable epilepsy, and many more.
 To avoid being a victim of a positive drug test, always be inquisitive and do your research.
 Dig deep into the details of any company selling CBD products to ensure its legitimacy.

 So, can you fail a drug test due to CBD?